Tips for Sequencing Yoga Poses

 And so another option for sequencing yoga poses when dealing with tight hamstrings is to work on strengthening them (and the glutes) first.
 If you do this, then while stretching your hamstrings you can play with activating your hamstrings and glutes as if to resist the stretch.

-Note, while forward bends are generally considered as hamstring stretches, it is possible to do forward bends for the spine and hips without involving the hamstrings.
-Some forward bends for the spine (and hips) could be considered as poses for strengthening the abs
+Note, while forward bends are generally considered as hamstring stretches, it is possible to do yoga forward bends for the spine and hips without involving the hamstrings.
+Some forward bends for the spine (and hips) could be considered as ab strengthening yoga poses or yoga poses for the abs.

 Muscles are an essential part of the bodies proprioceptive mechanism.
 Muscle power output is information that the brain uses to help figure out how the parts of the body are positioned relative to each other and how the body is positioned relative to the earth.
 To that end, when warming up, one of the reasons for warming up muscles is to actually turn on proprioception, an essential aspect of doing yoga poses (and any other physical activity.)